 Students will on average spend 150 hours over the trimester undertaking the teaching, learning and assessment activities for this unit.

-1 x 1 hour class per week, 1 x 1 hour seminar per week.
+1 x 1 hour lecture per week, 1 x 2 hour seminar per week.

-Online independent and collaborative learning including 1 x 1 hour class per week, 1 x 1 hour seminar per week.
+Online independent and collaborative learning including 1 x 1 hour online lecture per week, 1 x 2 hour online seminar per week.

 Sustainability involves working across a range of different domains such as climate science and climate change; hydrology and water resources; food, agriculture, and land systems; ecology and biodiversity conservation; natural resource economics; health and environment; and pollution and waste management.
 It also involves working in different environments and contexts such as the tropics, arid regions, temperate regions, coasts and oceans, cities, and river systems.
 Adding to the complexity, humans are impacting the environment at an unprecedented rate and knowledge of the dimensions of global change and its impacts on the environment is crucial.
 Evidence-based solutions to sustainability issues in these contexts and environments requires a solid scientific foundation.
 While you don’t need to be an expert in each of these fields, it helps immensely to have a broad understanding of the science underpinning environmental processes and global change dynamics.
 Sustainability professionals need to be able to speak the same language as discipline experts and be able to piece together the big picture surrounding complex issues spanning people’s interaction with the environment.
 This unit will provide the basic scientific foundations across the key disciplines in environmental science and global change, spanning a wide range of sustainability issues and environments.

 Fees and charges vary depending on the type of fee place you hold, your course, your commencement year, the units you choose to study and their study discipline, and your study load.